 Stress management also plays a big role in your dog’s mental health, and therefore your dog’s gut health.
 Social and intellectual stimulation are great ways to boost your dog’s mental health.
 Minimizing stress in your dog’s environment, such as loud sounds, extreme temperatures, and certain triggers (bikes, cars, other dogs, etc) are also beneficial.

-Exercise is so important for your dog’s gut bacteria, even if they aren’t doing the running.
+Exercise is so important for your dog’s healthy bacteria, even if they aren’t doing the running.
 Weight management plays a big role in your dog’s gut health; dozens of studies have found a correlation between obesity and imbalanced gut microbiomes.
-Additionally, exercise releases feel-good hormones in your dog’s body, which can help your dog’s emotional wellbeing.
+Additionally, exercise releases feel-good hormones in your dog’s body.
 These positive impacts apply to humans too - so take your dog with you on your next run or hike.
 Not a runner?
 You can practice recall with your dog so he or she can cover more ground off-leash, play fetch, and be a regular at your local dog park.

 Some medications can change your dog’s bacterial communities.
-For example, antibiotics are the most harmful medication to your dog’s gut bacteria because they are designed to kill bacteria (both bad and good), but sometimes they are necessary.
+For example, antibiotics are the most harmful medication to your dog’s gut bacteria because they are designed to kill both bad bacteria and good bacteria, but sometimes they are necessary.
 On the other hand, some medications can actually be avoided with an improved gut microbiome.
 Learn more about how an imbalance in your dog’s microbiome may be the cause of your dog’s allergies and skin conditions.